Jack King Award

 The proposed undertaking does not have to be strictly “design” related.
 Portfolios and other supporting material need not accompany applications.

-Eligibility: All practicing live performance designers with no less than 4 years of professional experience are eligible to apply.
+Eligibility: All practicing live performance ADC designers of all ages with no less than 4 years of professional experience are eligible to apply.
 The jury will take a loose and broad definition of qualifying experience: however, the general intent of the award is not for those who are still finishing or have only recently completed their formal training.
-Applicants need not be ADC members, but must be either Canadian citizens or residents of Canada.
+Applicants must be Full, Associate or Emeritus ADC member and must be either Canadian citizens or residents of Canada.

 The recipient will be asked to provide a brief feedback report at the conclusion of their undertaking.